 There’s an old saying, “If it ain’t broke, don’t fix it.”
 But how do you know whether or not your sales effort is broken?
 Many sales organizations keep trying to do the same things that worked in the past without facing up to the new realities of their industry – or they get complacent with a certain level of success, not realizing that their organization is at risk for decline if they don’t keep adapting along the way.

 1. Are You Filling The Pipeline?
 Sales is a business of ups and downs – some days customers are ready to talk, available to meet and eager to buy, while other days it every cold call feels like talking to a brick wall.
 But no matter what the customers are saying or how they’re responding, every sales organization needs to build prospecting time into the daily schedule – every single day.
 Sales people are often reluctant to spend time on prospecting, because it can be less enjoyable and less instantly gratifying than closing deals.
 But the best time to prospect is when you don’t need new business.
-It’s easier to keep a steady pipeline of new opportunities flowing, rather than have your sales cycle suddenly grind to a halt because you didn’t keep nurturing your sales leads through the ups and downs of the business year.
+It’s easier to keep a steady pipeline of new opportunities flowing, rather than have your sales cycle suddenly grind to a halt because you didn’t practice lead management through the ups and downs of the business year.

 2. Are You Listening?
 Sales success is not just about talking, it’s also about listening.
 Every question that you ask to a customer will provoke significant answers, and what your customers say matters more than what you and your sales people say.
 Make sure you don’t have any misunderstandings.
 Guard against making assumptions or only listening to what you want to hear.
 Every bit of feedback you get from customers – whether it’s positive, negative or non-committal – is a valuable way for you and your sales team to evaluate your sales efforts and adjust along the way.